-After the 18th amendment was repealed, Alfred would go into business business for himself opening Rinky Dink Tavern at 1916 S 6th St. Joseph who was eight years younger would go to work in the meat packing plants in South Omaha before serving in the Army during World War II.
+Prior to opening the restaurant, Alfred, the oldest, was arrested at age 18 due to his involvement in bootlegging just before Prohibition ended in 1933.
+After the 18th Amendment was repealed, he went into business for himself, opening the Rinky Dink Tavern at 1916 South 6th Street.
+His younger brother, Joseph, meanwhile, worked in the meatpacking plants of South Omaha before serving in the Army during World War II.

 Photo of the former Rinky Dink Tavern at 6th and Cedar.
 This was later converted into an office for Lauritzen Gardens.

-Successful running his bar and grill, Alfred would go into business with his brother Joseph after the war ended.
-Together they opened Cascio’s Steakhouse in 1946.
-The restaurant was located in a former drug store which had a second floor apartment at 1620 S 10th St. The restaurant quickly gained a reputation among those in the surrounding Little Italy neighborhood for its steak, pasta and pizza.
+Successfully operating his bar and grill, Alfred later went into business with his brother after the war ended.
+Together, they opened Cascio’s Steakhouse in 1946.
+The restaurant was located in a former drugstore that included a second-floor apartment at 1620 South 10th Street.
+It quickly gained a reputation in the surrounding Little Italy neighborhood for its steak, pasta, and pizza.

-In the early days, the brothers often worked 18 hours a day and were joined by their sister, Rose, who first made her goudarooni, a double crusted pizza, at the restaurant.
-In 1965 when Rose opened Big Fred’s Pizza with her husband Fred Bruning, she added it to her own menu as Goodie Roonie.
+In the early days, the brothers often worked 18-hour days and were joined by their sister, Rose, who first made her goudarooni, a double-crusted pizza, at the restaurant.
+In 1965, when Rose opened Big Fred’s Pizza with her husband, Fred Bruning, she added the item to her menu under the name Goodie Roonie.

 1978 Durham Musem photo of the original Cascio’s building as firefighters worked to put out the fire.

-Cascio’s, meanwhile, continued to operate from the two story building for more than 30 years.
-That came to an end in 1978 when 60 firemen battled an out-of-control fire that ultimately destroyed the restaurant.
-By 1979, the brothers reopened the restaurant in a brand new building in the same exact location.
-With a capacity of 1,500 the massive 36,000 st ft building had seven party rooms making it a popular spot for special events such as weddings and anniversaries.
+Meanwhile, Cascio’s continued to operate from the two-story building for more than 30 years.
+That came to an end in 1978, when 60 firefighters battled an out-of-control blaze caused by arson that ultimately destroyed the restaurant.
+By 1980, the brothers reopened in a brand-new building at the same location.
+With a capacity of more than 1,000, the massive 36,000-square-foot building had seven party rooms, making it a popular spot for weddings, anniversaries, and other special events.

-Cascio credits its success to hard work, smart decisions, family and its employees some of whom have joined after Anthony’s and Lo Sole Mio closed.
-Customers, many of whom live nearby and walk to the restaurant, continue to return due to its use of original recipes and quality of the food.
-They serve only Angus beef and everything is prepared from scratch.
-The steaks are aged 21 days and cut in-house, the pasta is imported from Italy while the spaghetti sauce is simmered over seven hours and the breadsticks are baked on premises.
+Cascio’s credits its success to hard work, smart decisions, family, and loyal employees, some of whom joined after Anthony’s and Lo Sole Mio closed.
+Customers, many of whom live nearby and walk to the restaurant, continue to return because of its original recipes and food quality.
+The restaurant serves only Angus beef, and everything is prepared from scratch.
+Steaks are aged 21 days and cut in-house, pasta is imported from Italy, spaghetti sauce simmers for eight hours, and breadsticks are baked on the premises.

-Nearly eighty years since they first opened, Cascio’s is the last of the original 19 Italian steakhouses in Omaha.
-In fact, it’s also the third oldest steakhouse in town behind only Johnny’s Cafe (1922) and Gorat’s (1944).
-In a story posted to their website, they state that “When you give good food, great service, and their money’s worth, they return.
+Eighty years after it first opened, Cascio’s remains the last of the original 19 Italian steakhouses in Omaha.
+According to Cascio’s website published sometime ago, “When you give good food, great service, and their money’s worth, they return.
 If you’re open for 65 years, you’ve got to be doing something right.”

 1993 Omaha World-Herald photo of Alfred Cascio.